jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 Since there's only one `src` on the `<img>`, I can remove the `sizes` there too.

+When I compressed the 1x image, I had it zoomed to 100% in [Squoosh](https://squoosh.app).
+As such as I had to drag the quality slider much higher than I would with the 2x images I was compressing earlier.

 Ok, what about the 2x images?
 Mobiles tend to have a viewport width around 320-420px, so I'm going to go with 800w for the lower end.
 I already decided on the higher end in the previous section: 1,598w.
 I'm never quite sure how many steps in between to do, so I'm going to go with one, 1200w.

 ```html